free of gluten. intolerant of average.

 • For the onions and peppers, you don’t need to use a Blackstone; you can use a skillet on the stove.
 They will cook in a very similar way.

-• You can replace any of the mustards with your favorite mustards, and you can even just use one or two rather than three mustards.
+• You can replace any of the mustards with your favorites, and you can even use just one or two instead of three.

 • If you love horseradish, add more.
 If you are not a horseradish lover, add less or remove it completely.